 This, of course, didn’t affect the market cap at $556 billion.
 At least, not until the day after, when the prices for the stock increased to$95.05 to reflect the increased demand.

 Is there a Reverse Stock Split?

-As another real life example, let’s use Citigroup.
+As another real-life example, let’s use Citigroup.
 In May 2011, the company did a reverse stock split, going for a 1-for-10 in an effort to reduce share volatility and discourage some of the speculator trading that had been going on.
-This changed Citigroup’s stock price from $4.52 to $45.12 post split, and every 10 shares held by an investor turned into 1 share.
-While this changed the amount of shares outstanding from 29 billion to 2.9 billion shares, Citigroup’s market cap stayed at about the same ata around $131 billion.
+This changed Citigroup’s stock price from $4.52 to $45.12 post-split, and every 10 shares held by an investor turned into 1 share.
+While this changed the number of shares outstanding from 29 billion to 2.9 billion shares, Citigroup’s market cap stayed at about the same at around $131 billion.

 What About Short Selling?

 Worry not short sellers, stock splitting does not affect your decisions in a material way.
 Though some changes do happen to your portfolio, the value is still the same.
 The only things that change are the number of shares being shorted, and the price per share.
 When an investor decides to short a stock, they are simply borrowing the shares and will have to return them somewhere down the line.
 Let’s create a hypothetical investing situation.